raymyers/ate-your-greens/README.md

 perform Download({name: "index.html", content: page})
 ```

+The AYG subset would disallow the `perform` keyword.

 More examples in `examples` folder.
 There are some decisions made to make it easier to generate parsers for many languages.
 For instance:

 * Semi-colons after `let` are not mandatory